soyapo/Fifth-Assignment-Multithreading-Basics/README.md

         Thread t2 = new Thread(new MyRunnable(), "Thread-2");
         System.out.println("Calling start()");
         t2.start();
+    }
-}  }
+}
 ```

 **Questions:**

 - What output do you get from the program?
+Why?

 - What’s the difference in behavior between calling `start()` and `run()`?